Prompting Techniques

 • First tried 59,000 examples

-\langle pause to look at this week’s edition \rangle
+\langle pause to look at last week’s edition \rangle

 eB review